The Internet Services Providers' Association (ISPA UK) is the UK's Trade Association for providers of Internet services.

 As a trade association, membership is voluntary but the companies who choose to become members of ISPA agree to abide by the ISPA UK Code.
 ISPA members' allegiance to the Code means that consumers can view the ISPA UK logo as a mark of commitment to good business practice.

-ISPA's main activity is in making representations on behalf of the industry to Government bodies, such as the Home Office, the Department for Culture, Media and Sport and Ofcom.
+ISPA's main activity is in making representations on behalf of the industry to Government bodies, such as the Home Office, the Department for Digital, Culture, Media & Sport and Ofcom.
 Government and political representatives often approach ISPA for its knowledge and expertise.

 Over 200 companies in the UK benefit from membership of ISPA.